I wrote this piece in 2016, six months after my husband died. I’m reprising it today (with edits) to launch my writing on Stubstack.

-Today is Valentine’s Day.
+~2025~Today is Valentine’s Day.

 I’ve had a truly lovely day today.
 But then again, I always do.

 Valentine’s Day is my favorite holiday and has been for as long as I can remember.
-I’ve been in love with Valentine’s Day ever since grade school when my classmates and I were initiated into the ritual of bringing tacky, store-bought cards to school taped onto little boxes filled with stale, sugary hearts.
+I’ve been in love with Valentine’s Day ever since grade school when my classmates and I were initiated into the ritual of bringing store-bought cards to school taped onto little boxes filled with stale, sugary hearts.

 It was my first entreaty to love, and it awakened in me a passion as bright and enduring as the light of a thousand stars.

-Often when people find out how much I adore this holiday, after a weighty pause, they will launch heartily into a treatise about how much they hate it.
-Mostly because of how contrived and commercial it is.
-Others relish pointing out the irony of VDay’s history as a celebration of martyrdom, and how it’s been twisted upside down in a way that is especially perverse given how tortured we can feel about love generally.
+Often when people find out how much I adore this holiday, after a weighty pause they launch heartily into a treatise about how much they hate it.
+Usually because of how contrived and commercial it is.
+Others relish pointing out the irony of VDay’s history as a commemoration of martyrdom, and perversely twisted it is to celebrate it, especially given how tortured we can feel about love generally.
 In love, out of love, we swim in the zeitgeist of Love Hurts So Tone It Down A Bit, Lady.
 Sometimes people suggest to me that Valentine’s Day reinforces an immature and illusory image of love and (almost gaggingly said here) romance, that is fleeting anyway and hostage-taking and basically just a load of crap.

 Now everything else I’ve ever said to them needs to be reviewed for lunacy.